sr-tamim/devops-stuff/Linux-server-setup/README.md

 This guide covers the initial setup process for a new Linux server, focusing on basic security and maintenance tasks.

+#### For those interested in automating this setup process, please refer to the [Linux Server Setup Script](Linux-server-setup-script.md).

 ## 1. Update and Upgrade System Packages (Must-Do)

 Keeping your system packages up to date is crucial for security and stability.